Kentakoong/Kentakoong/README.md

 **Welcome To My Github Profile!**

-  I'm a HTML Developer, Sometimes I code swift and (python) My Hobbies Are :
+  I'm a HTML Developer, Sometimes I code swift.

+  My Hobbies Are :
     • Listening To Music (especially edm/dance styles)
     • Producing Music : I love Producing Music it's my number one favorite back in the day!
 Here are the links to my music